 Remaining absent from classes for more than three months without any information.
 Disciplinary ground, on the advice of the Academic Council.

-Non-payment of College dues within three months of due date of payment.
+Non-payment of College dues within three months of the due date of payment.

 The college is run on a self-financing and non-profit basis.